simpleviewinc/cms-dev-assessment/README.md

 #Assessment completed

-##Check out "www" folder and run with your localhost.
+##Simply run with your localhost in current folder.

 ======